Yarlagadda-saimanoj/Personal-Alexa-using-Python/README.md

 ## Conclusion

-With this personal assistant, you can automate many tasks in your daily life with just your voice.
-We hope you enjoy using it and welcome any feedback or suggestions for improvement.
+With this personal assistant, you can automate many tasks in your daily life with just your voice.I hope you enjoy using it and welcome any feedback or suggestions for improvement.